 '''

-"runtime/jre/bin/java" -classpath server/lib/jetty-6.1.19.jar
+"runtime/jre/bin/java" -classpath server/lib/jetty-6.1.22.jar

 org.mortbay.jetty.security.PKCS12Import "<pfx file>"

 server/custom/my-ssl-keystore

 '''

-For <pfx file> substitute the file name ending in .pfx or .p12 that contains the certificate and the key.
+Substitute <pfx file> with the .pfx or .p12 file containing your certificate and key.

-The Jetty version number (6.1.19) changes from time to time.
-If you receive a NoClassDefFoundError message look for a jetty-\.jar file in the [app-path]/server/lib/ directory and update the command as appropriate.
+The Jetty version number (6.1.22) changes from time to time.
+If you receive a NoClassDefFoundError message look for a jetty-.jar file in the [app-path]/server/lib/ directory and update the command as appropriate.

-- You will be asked to enter the 'input keystore passphrase'.
+- 3. You will be asked to enter the 'input keystore passphrase'.
 Enter the password that you used when you saved the file. - 4.
 You will be asked to enter the 'output keystore passphrase'.
 Enter a new password such as 'password'.
-Then proceed to configure the PaperCut NG Application Server to use the new keystore my-ssl-keystore with this new keystore password as described above.
+Once this command completes a new file should be created at [app-path]/server/custom/my-ssl-keystore.
+This file is your keystore and contains your certificate and key. - 5.
+Now that you have your keystore file, follow the instructions in Section A.4.4, "Installing the Keystore" to install it and start serving up your new SSL certificate.